Eddi0s/Domain_Info/README.md

  3. Scroll to the bottom of the file and paste the code from: domain_info.sh in to the file.

+Now you can use the script in your terminal by simply typing `server`.

 ## Usage